Humans in 4D: Reconstructing and Tracking Humans with Transformers: Experiments

 \paragraph{Evaluation Setting.} Following previous work \cite{rajasegaran2021tracking, rajasegaran2022tracking}, we report results based on IDs (ID switches), MOTA~\cite{kasturi2008framework}, IDF1~\cite{ristani2016performance}, and HOTA~\cite{luiten2021hota} on the Posetrack validation set using the protocol of~\cite{rajasegaran2022tracking}, with detections from Mask R-CNN~\cite{he2017mask}.

 {\bf Versatility of PHALP$'$.} With the modifications of PHALP$'$, we abandon the model-specific latent space of~\cite{rajasegaran2022tracking} and instead, we operate in the SMPL space, which is shared across most mesh recovery systems.
 This makes PHALP$'$ more versatile and allows us to plug in different 3D pose estimators and compare them based on their performance on the downstream task of tracking.
-We perform this comparison in \Cref{tab:tracking-ablation} where we use pose and location cues from state of the art 3D pose estimators (while still using appearance from HMAR~\cite{rajasegaran2022tracking}).
-We observe that \approachName, PARE~\cite{kocabas2021pare} and PyMAF-X~\cite{zhang2022pymaf} perform the best on the Posetrack dataset, with minor differences between them.
+We perform this comparison in \Cref{tab:tracking-ablation} where we use pose and location cues from state-of-the-art 3D pose estimators (while still using appearance from HMAR~\cite{rajasegaran2022tracking}).
+We observe that \approachName~performs the best and PARE~\cite{kocabas2021pare}, HMAR~\cite{rajasegaran2022tracking}, and PyMAF-X~\cite{zhang2022pymaf} closely follow on the Posetrack dataset, with minor differences between them.
 Note that tracking is often most susceptible to errors in predicted 3D locations with body pose having a smaller effect in performance~\cite{rajasegaran2022tracking}.
 This means that good tracking performance can indicate robustness to occlusions, so it is helpful to consider this metric, but it is less helpful to distinguish fine-grained differences in pose.
-As a result, the competitive results of PARE~\cite{kocabas2021pare} and PyMAF-X~\cite{zhang2022pymaf} indicate that they handle occlusions gracefully, but their pose estimation might still be less accurate (as observed from \Cref{tab:2d_pck}).
+As a result, the competitive results of PARE~\cite{kocabas2021pare}, HMAR~\cite{rajasegaran2022tracking}, and PyMAF-X~\cite{zhang2022pymaf} indicate that they handle occlusions gracefully, but their pose estimation might still be less accurate (as observed from \Cref{tab:2d_pck}).
 See also \Cref{fig:pose-comparison} and SupMat for more qualitative comparisons.

 {\bf 4DHumans.} \Cref{tab:tracking} evaluates tracking performance of our complete system, \systemName, on the PoseTrack dataset.
-Using the same bounding box detector as~\cite{rajasegaran2021tracking, rajasegaran2022tracking}, \systemName~outperforms existing approaches on all metrics, improving ID Switches by 16\%.
+Using the same bounding box detector as~\cite{rajasegaran2021tracking, rajasegaran2022tracking}, \systemName~outperforms existing approaches on all metrics, improving ID Switches by 22\%.
 Using the improved ViTDet detector~\cite{li2022exploring} can improve performance further.
 As a by-product of our temporal prediction model (\Cref{fig:phalp_pose_transformer}), we can perform amodal completion and attribute a pose to missing detections.
 We show examples of this in the SupMat.